80 per cent of cervical cancer occurs in women who have never screened or don’t screen regularly. Cervical cancer is almost entirely preventable.

 The new National Cervical Screening Program aims to prevent cervical cancer by detecting early changes in the cervix.
-From 1 December 2017, The National Cervical Screening Program guidelines have changed and women in Australia will benefit from a new and more effective screening test for cervical cancer.
+On 1 December 2017, The National Cervical Screening Program guidelines changed and women in Australia will benefit from a new and more effective screening test for cervical cancer.

 What the changes mean for women and general practitioners (GPs)

-- A more accurate five yearly Cervical Screening Test will replace the two yearly Pap test
+- A more accurate five yearly Cervical Screening Test has replaced the two yearly Pap test

 - Women who are already having Pap tests should have their first Cervical Screening Test when they are next due for a Pap test (usually two years after their most recent Pap test for women with a normal screening history)